Why Medical Chronology in Personal Injury Cases?

 Legal firms initiate medical chronology preparation after interviewing the client.
-This is to get an idea on the priority of the data in the medical record.
-There is always a chance for misinterpretation in the client interview which can have negative impacts in the litigation.
+This is to get an idea of the priority of the data in the medical record.
+There is always a chance for misinterpretation in the client interview, which can have negative impacts on the litigation.

 The legal team need not understand the medical terminologies which would be there throughout the medical record in a personal injury case.

 The legal staff may not be able to identify and sort out the medical data relevant to the personal injury claim.
 This may affect the final settlement.